Gardener Harlesden Modern Slavery Statement

 Our anti-slavery statement (also described as an anti-slavery policy) applies to all employees, contractors, subcontractors and suppliers.
 We embed expectations in procurement, employment practices and contractor engagements.
 This slavery and human trafficking statement outlines the measures we take to identify and mitigate risks, how we monitor compliance, and the channels we provide for concerns to be raised safely and securely.

-Workers and site overview representing compliance measures We operate a strict zero-tolerance approach to modern slavery: anyone found to be involved in forced labour, debt bondage or related abuses will face immediate disciplinary action, which may include contract termination and referral to appropriate authorities.
+A woman in a garden with lush green foliage and blooming shrubbery is crouched down, tending to a flower bed filled with yellow and white flowers.
+She is wearing a wide-brimmed straw hat, yellow gardening gloves, and a red and white checkered shirt.
+The garden features a well-maintained lawn with dense greenery in the background, including trees and hedges.
+The flower bed is bordered by soil and supported by natural stone or brick edging, and the scene is illuminated by bright, natural sunlight, suggesting a clear day.
+This outdoor space appears to be part of a residential garden in Harlesden, ideal for gardening and outdoor maintenance activities carried out by professional services such as Gardener Harlesden.
+We operate a strict zero-tolerance approach to modern slavery: anyone found to be involved in forced labour, debt bondage or related abuses will face immediate disciplinary action, which may include contract termination and referral to appropriate authorities.
 Our leadership team has endorsed this modern slavery policy and requires all managers to apply consistent procedures when recruiting, onboarding and supervising workers.

 We require due diligence of suppliers and carry out supplier audits to assess risk.
 Supplier assessment includes document checks, verification of employment records and site visits where feasible.
 Our procurement teams use risk-based screening to prioritise audits of suppliers in higher-risk geographies or industries.
 Audit findings are recorded and acted upon, with corrective action plans required for any non-conformances.